 SUMMARY

-Dikla Stern is an artist, designer, and lecturer.
+Dikla Stern is an artist, designer, and researcher.
 In 2003, she received a diploma in Fine Arts and Design from the Avni Institute in Tel Aviv.
-In 2007, she completed her Master of Arts in Communication Design, Philosophy and Media Theory, at the Mannheim University of Applied Sciences under the supervision of Prof. Dr. Thomas Friedrich (Editor of the Journal for Critical Theory).
+In 2007, she completed her Master of Arts in Communication Design, Philosophy and Media Theory at the Mannheim University of Applied Sciences under the supervision of Prof. Dr. Thomas Friedrich.

-She has received support from the Adrienne and Otmar Hornbach Foundation, the Dieter-Kissel Foundation, the Werner-Deschauer Foundation, and in 2025 a grant from the Kulturstiftung Thüringen.
-Her works have been presented at the German Hygiene Museum (Dresden), the Potemka Gallery (Leipzig), or the European Month of Photography (Berlin), and are held in private, corporate, and museum collections internationally.
-Beyond the art world, her works have also appeared in film and television productions on platforms such as Netflix, Amazon, and ZDF.
+She has received support from the Adrienne and Otmar Hornbach Foundation, the Dieter Kissel Foundation, the Werner Deschauer Foundation, and, in 2025, a grant from the Kulturstiftung Thüringen.
+Her work has been presented at institutions such as the German Hygiene Museum in Dresden, the Potemka Gallery in Leipzig, and the European Month of Photography in Berlin, and is held in private, corporate, and museum collections worldwide.
+Her exhibition catalogs have been accepted for archival inclusion by the New York Public Library.
+Beyond the art world, her work has also appeared in film and television productions for Netflix, Amazon, and ZDF.

 BIBLIOGRAPHY